 - 1. The initial appeal is to the DPH Director. - 2.
 If denied, the appeal will be submitted to the student's supervisory committee. - 3.
-If denied, the appeal may be submitted to the departmental or interdepartmental area Graduate Committee administratively responsible for the student's graduate program. - 4.
 If denied, an appeal may be made to the CASNR Dean's office for consideration.

-When the appeal concerns graduate-level qualifying examinations, comprehensive examinations, or final examinations, the student is responsible for making reasonable efforts to ascertain the results of the examination within 30 days after its completion, and the student's written initiation of the appeal must be filed within 30 days following the student's receipt of notification of the evaluation.
+When the appeal concerns DPH-level comprehensive examination, or final examination, the student is responsible for making reasonable efforts to ascertain the results of the examination within

+30 days after its completion, and the student's written initiation of the appeal must be filed within 30 days following the student's receipt of notification of the evaluation.

-When the appeal concerns a termination of program, the student's written initiation of the appeal must be filed within 30 days following the student's receipt of the official written notification.
+When the appeal concerns a termination of program, the student's written initiation of the appeal must be filed within 30 days following the student's receipt of the official written notification of termination.